JVital2013/vitality-goes/docs/config.md

 # How to Configure Vitality GOES

-The Vitality GOES config is stored in `html/config` and is broken out into these files:
+The Vitality GOES config is stored in `html/config` and is broken out into several files.
+The config files in this repo give a good starting point, from which you can change them to best suit your needs.
+The configuration is broken out into the following files:

 * **config.ini**: The main configuration file
 * **emwin.ini**: Stores information about the emwin images you want to display.
 This file has no effect on emwin text that is displayed